Paper Title :

 This project is significant because of the continuing environmental injustices that the city faces.
 The damages that the contaminated water has caused still linger in the pipes of old buildings and water is still unsafe to drink in Camden.
 This project is significant because it focuses on a low income and minority population, which makes it about environmental racism.
 This project can help magnify the issues of other low income and minority populations who experienced or are facing the same issues as Camden once did and still does.

-Keywords : Race ,Class, Water, African American, Toxics
+Keywords : Race ,Business, Water, African American, Toxics